Varicose Veins

 · Hard veins under the skin

-DVTs can sometimes be painful, uncomfortable, itchy, or can be symptomless, so your vein doctor will ask what sensations you are experiencing and perform an ultrasound to diagnose your condition.
-If you notice you have visible swelling, new discoloration, or warm skin in only one of your legs, you should book an appointment with your vein doctor right away, as these could be signs of an acute DVT.
+DVTs are often painful or uncomfortable, but can also be symptomless, depending on the stage of the DVT.
+Your vein doctor will ask what sensations you are experiencing and then perform an ultrasound to diagnose your condition.
+If you notice you have visible swelling, new discoloration, or warm skin in only one of your legs, you should book an appointment with your vein doctor right away or seek urgent care, as these could be signs of an acute DVT.

-DVTs are serious, and if left untreated they put you at risk of pulmonary embolism, which can be fatal.
-Our team at Metro Vein Centers can help to rule out a serious complication and identify if your symptoms are a result of DVT or more common forms of vein disease such as varicose veins.
+DVTs are serious and, if left untreated, they put you at risk of pulmonary embolism, which can be fatal.
+Our team at Metro Vein Centers can help to rule out a serious complication and identify whether your symptoms are a result of DVT or other forms of venous insufficiency.

 How We Treat Deep Vein Thrombosis